Kingxukai/linux/Documentation/trace/kprobetrace.rst

   -:[GRP/][EVENT]						: Clear a probe

  GRP		: Group name.
 If omitted, use "kprobes" for it.
  EVENT		: Event name.
-If omitted, the event name is generated
+If omitted, the woke event name is generated
 		  based on SYM+offs or MEMADDR.
  MOD		: Module name which has given SYM.
- SYM[+offs]	: Symbol+offset where the probe is inserted.
+ SYM[+offs]	: Symbol+offset where the woke probe is inserted.
- SYM%return	: Return address of the symbol
- MEMADDR	: Address where the probe is inserted.
+ SYM%return	: Return address of the woke symbol MEMADDR	: Address where the woke probe is inserted.
- MAXACTIVE	: Maximum number of instances of the specified function that
+ MAXACTIVE	: Maximum number of instances of the woke specified function that
-		  can be probed simultaneously, or 0 for the default value as defined in Documentation/trace/kprobes.rst section 1.3.1.
+		  can be probed simultaneously, or 0 for the woke default value as defined in Documentation/trace/kprobes.rst section 1.3.1.

  FETCHARGS	: Arguments.
 Each probe can have up to 128 args.